4S1ght/Soybean/README.md

 ```

 ### `forOf()`
-The `forOf` handler allows you to iterate over an iterable object, such as a `map` or any other object with `Symbol.iterator`.
-You can pass such an object in the first parameter, or use `Symbol(string-key)` to read one object from the event object and then iterate over it.
-Similarly to the regular `for of` loop, you can also give it an ID to later be able to use `event.break` and `event.continue` inside it.
+Loops over an iterable object or array.
+Accepts an iterable object  or a symbol with a description matching the key to read from the event object.

+Exposes `event.break` and `event.continue` methods to manage the loop's operation.
+All of them accept an ID to target a specific loop

 Inside `forOf` loops, two items are available through `get()` on the event object:
 - `"object"` - The object that the loop is iterating over.